 - dry roasted peanuts, more bean sprouts and red chilies (optional) to garnish

 - Place the rice noodles in a large bowl.
 Add hot water to the top of the bowl.
 As hot as you can get it out of the tap.
 Let sit 20-40 minutes.
 A longer soak will just mean a slightly shorter cooking step later on.
-If you are jammed for time boiling water for 5-10 minutes works OK as well.
+If you are really jammed for time boiling water for 5-10 minutes works but that's higher risk.

 - Combine the chili vinegar sauce ingredients.
 Stir to combine.
 Set aside.